 Where the design community meets.

-Toronto Partner, Digital Director at Equal Parts Studio Joined about 4 years ago
+Toronto Partner, Digital Director at Equal Parts Studio Joined almost 6 years ago

 Thank you!
 The photo shoot was done in one day but the preparation for it took a few weeks.